|

 The Norman Keep

 At the top of the 30-foot tall keep, the stunning views of Arundel’s surrounding town, the River Arun, and the rolling hills of the West Sussex countryside came into view.
-Equally impressive are the views of the castle wards or inner courtyard, which is closed to the public.
+Equally impressive are the views of the castle wards or inner courtyard, which remain closed to the public.

 To one side the Barbican provides access to the lower ward nearest the castle apartments. n the other side, the 14th-century Bevis Tower, once called the Beaumont Tower leads to the upper ward.
 These areas are reserved for the Duke of Norfolk’s family.